Bristol-SiD-Development/scripts/ILC-DIRAC/GridCertificateInstructions.md

 ###Importing certificate into Firefox browser
 - Go to Preferences->Advanced->Certificates->View Certificates
 - Go to 'Your Certificates', and import .p12 file.
+- This will allow you to join the ILC Virtual Organisation (VO)

 ###Register for ILC Virtual Organisation (VO)
 - Go [here](https://grid-voms.desy.de:8443/voms/ilc/register/start.action)